scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 We then stack each of these single channel numpy arrays with its respective aerial image tile, a three channel numpy array - Red, Green, and Blue.

-In either of these cases, we wrote scripts for our data preparation steps (Python library and CLI).
-These scripts were then ran at large scale in parallel (multiple cities at once) on Amazon Elastic Container Service.
+In either of these cases, we first developed Python command line tools and libraries for our data preparation steps.
+Examples of these command line tools can be found on our segmentation GitHub repository [robosat]_.
+These scripts are then ran at large scale in parallel (multiple cities at once) on Amazon Elastic Container Service.
 Amazon Elastic Container Service is a highly scalable, fast, container management service that makes it easy to run, terminate, and manage Docker containers on a cluster (grouping of